 Check out farm-to-table restaurant Spoon and Seed for breakfast or an early brunch in Chatham.
 Order the organic maple-cinnamon farro and quinoa porridge topped with fresh berries or a veggie bowl with eggs, avocado, roasted seasonal vegetables, quinoa, and chia seeds.

 Take in the sunset and a cocktail at The Veranda.
 Let one of their experts mix you a drink as you look out over Pleasant Bay.
-For dinner, sit outside at The Wild Goose Tavern in the heart of Chatham Village.
+For dinner, sit outside at in the heart of Chatham Village.
 Bid goodbye to the Cape with a locally-sourced seafood meal of dishes like Chatham mussels in garlic, shallots, and white wine sauce, blackened fish tacos made from the daily catch, or baked Atlantic cod with lemon-herb gremolata.